-Each time a new staff member joins the team, you get a chance to gather vital information about the recruitment process he or she has just come through.
-Was he impressed by your branding and advertising?
-How did she find the interview process?
+Each time a new staff member joins the team, you get a chance to gather vital information about the recruitment process they have just come through.
+Were they impressed by your branding and advertising?
+How did they find the interview process?
 Has the role met expectations?
 Having an open dialogue about this can give invaluable insight and highlight areas requiring improvement.

-Also, the new hire will know lots of people from his or her old job who may be interested in joining you.
-If you have a staff employee referral program, be sure to make him aware of it.
+Also, the new hire will know lots of people from their old job who may be interested in joining you.
+If you have a staff employee referral program, be sure to make them aware of it.
 If you don’t have an employee referral program, get one.